Prefabricated Museums versus Traditional Building Design

 However it can be argued that even traditional buildings are partially prefabricated, as complete facades, wet areas, etc., are manufactured in factories and then craned into position on-site.

-In conclusion, I feel that prefabricated museum solutions are always going to be second-best.
+In a nutshell, I feel that prefabricated museum solutions are always going to be second-best.
 Let’s face it: the cost of building a museum is unlikely to be the controlling factor when a collector is building his donor museum.
 This is in complete contrast to an individual building their own family home.
 So finally, it comes down to just the time and speed of the museum build, which is dramatically quicker.
 Furthermore, if it takes off, who knows, you might be able to select a museum solution by checking boxes.
 Such features may include the number of galleries required, the total square footage, storage options, lighting solutions, and environmentally sustainable features, such as environmental control.

 Lastly, there is one further thought to add: the longevity of the building.
 How long will a prefabricated building last compared to the traditional method?
 Will it require additional maintenance throughout the life of the building?
 At this moment, no one knows, but I would speculate on a shorter life span and increased maintenance.
 Therefore, building in the short term might be quicker and cheaper.